Health and Inclusion Project

 • Access to improved healthcare for trans and/or non-binary people

-• Support and creativity around LGBTQ specific social spaces recognising their protective factor in people’s health and wellbeing
+• Support and creativity around LGBTQ-specific social spaces recognising their protective factor in people’s health and wellbeing

 • Access to LGBTQ affirmative support around grief, relationships, ageing and disability